OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/time-series-insights/time-series-insights-query-data-csharp.md

             }
             Console.WriteLine("Using environment FQDN '{0}'", environmentFqdn);

             // 3.
-Obtain availability data for hello environment and get availability range.
+Obtain availability data for the environment and get availability range.
             DateTime fromAvailabilityTimestamp;
             DateTime toAvailabilityTimestamp;
             {